-4.4.3 Sample size balance
+4.4.1 Sample size balance

 We generated a fixed number of samples for each class and subregion of classification.
-However we used in the classification process only a randon subset based in the class area proportion within each subregion, considering each year to be classified.
-To do this we previously adjusted linear simple functions to estimate the area of each class for each year from 2000 to 2019, based on the annual class area observed along the Collection 1 dataset.
+However we used in the classification process only a random subset based on the class area proportion within each subregion, considering each year to be classified.
+To do this we previously adjusted linear simple functions to estimate the area of each class for each year from 1985 to 2022, based on the annual class area observed along the Collection 2 dataset.
 These functions were used to estimate, for each year, the proportion of each class to train the classifier.
 Then, these annual proportions for each class were set to extract a subset of the available samples for the correspondent classification in each year.
-Whenever the classification resulted in overestimation or underestimation of the class after comparing with supplemental information (e.g.: Collection 1 maps, independent crop type maps, etc.) this proportion was adjusted changing the bias (intercept of linear regression model) accordingly.
+Whenever the classification resulted in overestimation or underestimation of the class after comparing with supplemental information (e.g.: Collection 2 maps, independent crop type maps, etc.) this proportion was adjusted changing the bias (intercept of linear regression model) accordingly.
+Notwithstanding the above, a minimum number of 50 to 100 samples per class was set for each region and year, to ensure the correct detection of the less frequent categories.

-4.4.4 Complementary samples
+4.4.2 Complementary samples

-The need for adding complementary samples was evaluated by visual inspection of the output of the preliminary classification, with both Landsat and high-resolution images available in GEE and time series of vegetation indices, and also by comparing with the Collection 1 classification.
+The need for adding complementary samples was evaluated by visual inspection of the output of a preliminary classification, with both Landsat and high-resolution images available in GEE and time series of vegetation indices, and also by comparing with the Collection 2 classification.
 Complementary sample collection was also done manually using points in Google Earth Engine Code Editor.
-All the false-color images of the 22 (2000-2021) or 15 (1985-1999) years Landsat mosaics and the vegetation index time series were checked at the selected point.
+All the false-color images of the 38 years (1985-2022) Landsat mosaics and the vegetation index time series were checked at the selected point.
 Based on the knowledge of each subregion, the samples for different classes were collected.